-Bipolar I disorder is the "classic" form of the illness in which the individual experiences extreme highs (mania) and lows (bipolar depression) in mood.
-Sometimes the manic symptoms can be so severe that people can hear voices or see things that are not there, or can firmly believe in ideas that are not true.
-Sometimes these beliefs are uncomfortable (like the firm conviction that particular people are out to get them).
-Sometimes these beliefs are actually enjoyable (like believing that they are divine or have special powers)-ironically, these seemingly pleasant beliefs can be the most dangerous of all.
+Bipolar I disorder is the classic form of the illness, in which the individual experiences extreme highs (mania) and lows (bipolar depression) in mood.
+Sometimes the manic symptoms can be so severe that people can hear voices or see things that are not there, or they might firmly believe in ideas that are not true.
+Sometimes these beliefs are uncomfortable (like the firm conviction that particular people are out to get the individual).
+Sometimes these beliefs are actually enjoyable (like people believing that they are divine or have special powers); ironically, these seemingly pleasant beliefs can be the most dangerous of all.